comrade813/CS-4641-NBA-All-Star/README.md

 ### First Model: Binary Classifier

 Our first model consisted of a neural net binary classifier implemented in PyTorch.
 Given a datapoint of single player's stats over one season, it will predict whether it belongs to either the 'All-Stars' or 'Non-All-Stars' class.
-Below are the key details of our model architecture and hyperparameters:
+Below are the key details of our model architecture and data:
 * **Number of Hidden Layers: 3**
     * Input Layer: Shape of input data
     * Layer 1: 50 neurons